 Panasonic LX15 versus Fujifilm X100F

 The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
-Both the LX15 and the X100F are fixed lens compact cameras that are based on an one-inch (LX15) and an APS-C sensor.
+Both the LX15 and the X100F are fixed lens compact cameras that are based on an one-inch (LX15) and an APS-C (X100F) sensor.
 The Panasonic has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic LX15 and the Fujifilm X100F is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably larger (50 percent) than the Panasonic LX15.
 Moreover, the X100F is substantially heavier (51 percent) than the LX15.
 In this context, it is worth noting that neither the LX15 nor the X100F are weather-sealed.